Magnetic and electric Purcell factor control through geometry optimization of high index dielectric nanostructures: Discussion

-To summarize, apart from the presence of a Si core that depends on both the dipole nature and orientation, we observe similar bullseye like nanostructures \cite{Aouani:2011} for all the configurations.
-The circular concentric rings act as planar cylindrical Bragg mirror and define a planar cavity that strongly enhance the dipolar emission.
-As far as the near-field zone is concerned, we observe strong differences for ED and MD emitters.
-In case of in-plane ED, a complex bowtie shaped nanoantenna, of which tips are oriented along the ED axis, is retrieved.
-This bowtie shape reminds notably the nanostructures obtained in \cite{Gondarenko:2006, FeichtnerMode:2017, Mignuzzi:2019}.
-In ref. \cite{Gondarenko:2006}, an EO algorithm was applied to an analog situation, that is improving the confinement of an in plane electric field.
+To summarize, we distinguish different behaviours in the near and far field zones of the dipolar emitter.
+In the far-field, we observe circular gratings for all the configurations.
+In case of in-plane ED (Fig. \ref{fig:OptElecX}) or MD (see Fig. S3 for N=300 in the Supplement 1), the Si grating seems not fully circular but rather presents two lobes perpendicularly to the dipole orientation.
+Since dipolar emission is mainly along its axis in the near-field and perpendicular to its axis in the far-field, the presence (or not) of matter along the dipole axis in the far-field zone poorly modifies the dipole emission.
+Therefore, a simplified structure with full rings would present similar behaviours.
+As far as the near-field zone is concerned, we observe strong differences for ED and MD emitters, with the presence or not of a Si core, that depends on both the dipole nature and orientation.
+In case of in-plane ED, a complex bowtie aperture nanoantenna is retrieved.
+This bowtie shape reminds notably the nanostructures obtained in \cite{Gondarenko:2006, FeichtnerMode:2017, Mignuzzi:2019,Xie:2017}.
+In ref. \cite{Gondarenko:2006}, an EO algorithm was applied to an analog situation, that is improving the confinement of an in-plane electric field.
 Hence similar optimized design is retrieved since the Purcell factor is inversely proportional to the mode volume.
-Differently, in ref. \cite{FeichtnerMode:2017} the authors introduced the concept of mode matching to optimize the coupling of an electric emitter to a plasmonic nanoantenna but obtained similar features, revealing the generality of the achieved configurations.
+In ref. \cite{FeichtnerMode:2017} the authors introduced the concept of mode matching to optimize the coupling of an electric emitter to a plasmonic nanoantenna but obtained similar features, revealing the generality of the achieved configurations.
 In case of MD, we observe a nanodisk that surrounds directly the emitters.
-Such geometry has already been identified as good candidates for maximizing the magnetic Purcell factor \cite{Li:2017,Yang:2019}, but this clearly reveals that it is close to optimal. \\
+Such geometry has already been spotted as good candidates for maximizing the magnetic Purcell factor \cite{Li:2017,Yang:2019,Aslan:2022}, our work confirms them to be close to the optimal.
+We also emphasize that these previous works obtain Purcell factor in the range 100-5000 but with a strong sensitivity to the presence of the substrate and the diameter of the doped core.\\